-For Windows server 2008, if you want to leave the built-in firewall enabled, you'll either need to enable the relevant default firewall exceptions or create your own to enable access to the web server.
-By default these exceptions will allow traffic on both the network and loopback adapters
+For Windows server 2008 / 2012, if you want to leave the built-in firewall enabled, you'll either need to enable the relevant default firewall exceptions or create your own to enable access to the web server.
+By default these exceptions will allow traffic on both the network and loopback adapters.

-Failure to correctly configure the real servers to handle the ARP problem is the most common mistake in DR configurations
+Failure to correctly configure the real servers to handle the ARP problem is the most common problem in DR configurations.

-Configuring the real server for SNAT mode
+Configuring the Real Server for Layer 7 SNAT Mode

-When using Layer7 (HAproxy) Virtual Servers, no changes are required to the real servers.
+When using Layer7 (HAProxy) Virtual Servers, no changes are required to the real servers.